WalterPlinge/windaynight/README.md

 ### Windows theme toggler

 A little tray app that toggles Windows' theme.
-It can be set to run at startup.
+Just click the icon to toggle the theme!<br>
-It sets both the System and App theme.
+It sets both the System and App theme.<br>
+It can be set to show in the tray at startup.<br>

 ![What it looks like in the Tray](./image.webp)